Estimating the number of zeros of Dedekind zeta-functions: Proof of Theorem 1

+where we again use the notation that $\rho=\beta+i\omega$.
 With this tool at our disposal, we will find that we can bound the integral in \eqref{Hermes verarscht mich} using operators similar to $E_1$ applied to $\xi_K$ and evaluated at points with real parts greater than $1$.
 Eventually, we will evaluate all of these operators together to take advantage of potential cancellations between these terms.
 Thus, we obtain

 where